-5.11.1.5 map indirectread
+5.12.1.29map indirectread

 This command can be used to read a memory area indirectly.
-Indirectly reading means that a small code snippet is downloaded into RAM of the target device, which reads and transfers the data of the specified memory area to the host.
-Before map indirectread can be called a RAM area for the indirectly read code snippet has to be defined.
+Indirect reading means that a small code snippet is downloaded into RAM of the target device, which reads and transfers the data of the specified memory area to the host.
+Before map indirectread can be called a RAM area for the indirect read code snippet has to be defined.
 Use therefor the map ram command and define a RAM area with a size of >= 256 byte.

-Refer to chapter Fast GPIO bug on page 260 for an example.
+Refer to chapter Fast GPIO bug on page 376 for an example.